 first live-action

-Mystery, Inc. gang summoned by Van Ghoul (Maurice LaMarche, replacing the late Price) to finally capture the last
+Van Ghoul (Maurice LaMarche, replacing the late Price) would resurface as a recurring

 “To All the Ghouls I’ve Loved Before” (9/7/85) – Scooby and Shaggy are